PecholaL/INANO/README.md

 Instance Normalization-based Speaker Anonymization

 ## Speech Representation Disentanglement
 The pre-trained model used for SRD is [MAIN-VC](https://github.com/PecholaL/MAIN-VC), which disentangles speaker representation and content representation from speech.
-The disentangled speaker representations are used for training pseudo speaker representation generator, which generates the pseudo speaker representation for anonymization.
+The disentangled speaker representations are used for training the GLOW-based pseudo speaker representation generator, which generates the pseudo speaker representation for anonymization.
 INANO completes the generation of pseudo speaker representation and the synthesis of anonimized speech with the pseudo speaker representation.

 ## Pseudo Speaker Representation
 This model leverage a GAN for generating speaker representation, learning the distribution of the target from the speaker representation disentangled via the pre-trained MAIN-VC.
 Then during the inference stage, the Peseudo Spk Generator takes in Gaussian noise and produces speaker representation for anonymization.